-- Please see Appendix D, "Duty-Hour Requirements for Pharmacy Residencies," for more details. - Maximum Hours of Work per Week - Per ASHP, duty hours must be limited to 80 hours per week, averaged over a four-week period, inclusive of all in-house call activities and all moonlighting. - Moonlighting (i.e., working outside the residency program) is permitted, however: - Successful completion of residency training requires a significant time commitment.
-The UB SPPS RAC therefore discourages residents from moonlighting.
-Each resident who wishes moonlight must first discuss this with their RPD. - Moonlighting must not affect the resident's judgment while on scheduled duty periods (as assessed by the preceptor or other supervising entity), interfere with their ability to provide safe patient care (as assessed by the preceptor or other supervising entity), or impair their ability to achieve the educational goals and objectives of their residency program (as assessed by the preceptor and/or RPD). - Residents not meeting the requirements of their residency program as a result of moonlighting will be required to comply with a remediation plan outlined by the RPD and, if no improvement is seen, will be subject to dismissal from the residency program. - All moonlighting hours must be counted towards the 80-hour maximum weekly hour limit. - If residents moonlight, they must record their hours in their duty hour log and submit to their RPD on a monthly basis.
-If the number of hours exceed the above limit when averaged over a four-week period, the resident will be expected to reduce the number of hours they are committing to moonlighting so as to meet this requirement. - o Mandatory Time Free of Duty - Residents must be scheduled for a minimum of one day free of duty every 7 days (when averaged over four weeks).
-At-home call cannot be assigned on these free days. - o Maximum Duty Period Length - Continuous duty periods of residents should not exceed 16 hours in duration (see Appendix D for additional details). - Minimum Time Off between Scheduled Duty Periods - Residents should have 10 hours (but must have at least eight hours) free of duty between scheduled duty periods.
+- Please see Appendix D, "Duty-Hour Requirements for Pharmacy Residencies," for more details. - o Maximum Hours of Work per Week - Per ASHP, duty hours must be limited to 80 hours per week, averaged over a four-week period, inclusive of internal and external moonlighting. - Moonlighting (i.e., voluntary, compensated work performed within or outside the residency training site that are not scheduled duty periods of the residency program) is permitted, however: - Successful completion of residency training requires a significant time commitment.
+The PTAC therefore discourages residents from moonlighting.
+Each resident who wishes moonlight: - o Must obtain approval from their RPD.
+This should be documented in the resident's development plan. - Must not exceed 24 hours/month.
+All moonlighting hours must be documented in monthly duty hour attestations and reviewed by RPD. - Moonlighting must not affect the resident's judgment while on scheduled duty periods (as assessed by the preceptor or other supervising entity), interfere with their ability to provide safe patient care (as assessed by the preceptor or other supervising entity), or impair their ability to achieve the educational goals and objectives of their residency program (as assessed by the preceptor and/or RPD). - o If moonlighting appears to be affecting resident performance during scheduled duty hours, resident and RPD will develop a remediation plan that may include reduction in moonlighting hours or ceasing moonlighting activities.
+If resident does not comply with remediation plan or does not demonstrate improvement, resident will be subject to dismissal from the program. - o Mandatory Time Free of Duty - Residents must be scheduled for a minimum of one day free of duty every 7 days (when averaged over four weeks).
+At-home call cannot be assigned on these free days. - o Maximum Duty Period Length - Continuous duty periods of residents should not exceed 16 hours in duration (see Appendix D for additional details). - Minimum Time Off between Scheduled Duty Periods

-- Recording of Duty Hours - It is the responsibility of each resident to keep an electronic log all of their duty hours and submit to their RPD monthly (by the 4th of the following month). - Hours recorded should include ALL time spent: - At the practice site - At the university engaged in teaching or administrative activities - Moonlighting either at the practice site or outside of the practice site - Other scheduled/assigned activities such as conferences, committee meetings, and health fairs that are required to meet the goals and objectives of the residency - The following activities are not included in the duty hour requirement: reading, studying, academic preparation for presentations or journal clubs, travel time to and from conferences, or other hours that are not scheduled by a residency preceptor or RPD (see Appendix D for additional information). - RPDs are responsible for reviewing duty hour logs on a monthly basis to ensure compliance with ASHP's duty hour requirements and should have residents attest to compliance with mandatory time free of duty and minimum time between scheduled duty and duty periods (see Appendix D, sections II.C, II.D, and II.E).
+- Residents should have a minimum of 8 hours free of duty between scheduled duty periods. - Recording of Duty Hours - It is the responsibility of each resident to keep an electronic log of their duty hours and submit to their RPD monthly (by the 4th of the following month).
+It is recommended to use the duty hour tracking functionality in PharmAcademicTM. - The following activities are not included in the duty hour requirement: reading, studying, academic preparation time (e.g. presentations, journal clubs, closing knowledge gaps), travel time to and from work or conferences, or other hours that are not scheduled by a residency preceptor or RPD (see Appendix D for additional information). - RPDs will be notified in PharmAcademic if residents report violations of ASHP's duty hour policy.